 Briani or Biryani

-Commonly served during weddings, the Briani or Biryani is one of the most popular dish in the Mauritian cuisine!
+Commonly served during weddings, the Briani or Biryani is one of the most popular dishes in the Mauritian cuisine.

 Briani is usually served with a sprinkle of fresh coriander/cilantro and chatini pomme d’amour.
 Vegetarian options are available as well.